EventStore/documentation/docs/server/v20/server/installation/linux.md

 ## Building from source

 You can also build EventStoreDB on Linux from source.
-Before doing that, you need to install .NET Core 3.1 SDK.
+Before doing that, you need to install .NET Core 3.1 or .NET 5 SDK.
 EventStoreDB packages have the .NET Core Runtime embedded, so you don't need to install anything except the EventStoreDB package.

 ## Uninstall